Berga: History

 Berga derives its name from the Bergistani, an Iberian tribe which lived in the area before the Roman conquest.
 The Bergistani were first subdued by Hannibal in 218 BC.
 They rebelled twice against the Romans and were twice defeated; after their second uprising, much of the tribe was sold into slavery.
 Livy mentions their principal town, Castrum Bergium, which was probably the precursor of the present-day town of Berga.
+During the eighth century the area was occupied by Muslim forces; according to local tradition, Berga was destroyed during this period, It was subsequently conquered by the Franks and repopulated before 835.
+Berga Castle is first recorded in a document dating from about 855.